A fantastic local pub for after-work drinks. Wednesday is steak night, serving great food at great value.

 "It was in Abbey Road Studios that the Beatles recorded their material.
 The zebra crossing outside the building is now Grade II listed, after being immortalised on the front of their 'Abbey Road' album."

-Explore St John's Wood
+Latest rental properties in St John's Wood

-About St John's Wood
+St John's Wood is beautiful.

 St John's Wood is a district of north-west London, in the City of Westminster, and at the north-west end of Regent's Park.
 It is approximately 2.5 miles north-west of Charing Cross.
 Once part of the Great Middlesex Forest, it was later owned by the Knights of St John of Jerusalem.
 It is home to some of the most expensive properties in the world.
 St John's Wood was developed from the early 19th century onwards.
 It was one of the first London suburbs to be developed with a large amount of low density "villa" housing, as opposed to the terraced housing which was the norm in London up to the 19th century, even in expensive districts.
 Parts of St John's Wood have been rebuilt at a higher density, but it remains a highly desirable residential district.
 St John's Wood is the location of Lord's Cricket Ground.
 It is also famous for Abbey Road Studios and the street Abbey Road, where The Beatles recorded, notably the Abbey Road album, the cover of which features the band crossing the road.